 This FODMAP friendly paneer curry is made without onion or garlic, obviously.
 It is nut free and easily made vegan (with tofu instead of the paneer, among other things).
 It is incredibly delicious – potentially one of the nicest things I think I have ever made.

 I have switched up the vegetables for this curry to ensure that the only moderate FODMAP veg are the capsicums and tinned tomatoes.
-Red capsicum is FODMAP friendly in 43g or 1/3 cup servings.
-Green capsicum is FODMAP friendly in 75g serves, but a moderate serve is 250g, which suggests there’s plenty of wiggle room there.
+As of July 2024, red capsicum is low FODMAP in 43g or 1/3 cup servings.
+They contain moderate amounts of fructose in serves of 59g or more.
+Green capsicum is low FODMAP in 75g serves, but a moderate serve is 250g, which suggests there’s plenty of wiggle room there.

 You can also use my low FODMAP Nomato sauce recipe to replace some or all of the tinned tomato.
 One batch of Nomato sauce makes approximately 1.2kg, which is equivalent to 3 x 400g cans of tinned tomato.